ednet-dev/cms/rfcs/rfc-ednetcore-meta-framework.md

 public semantic models.
 Or, in plain language - we can and shall use public knowledge dbs and their ontologies to model all that there is, or to spark a life in our structured knowledge so that we persist our custom interactions of our custom contexts.

+EaaS, Everything as a service, we have to pay special attention to deployment capabilities and support all major cloud providers in unified way

 ## Conclusion: